wernerkrauss/silverstripe-uniads/README.md

 	...

-Check the AdObject class for more.
+Check the UniadsObject class for more.